Teams Web FAQ section relates to any issues you might have at cloud.swivl.com

 We will notify you when it is recovered.

-Click to continue to the next article Retrieving a video deleted by mistake from the mobile device
+Click to to read about Retrieving a video deleted by mistake from the mobile device

 If you are a Team member, you need to contact your Team Admin as Sharing options are customized for each Team individually by its Team Admins.
-In the screenshot below you can see that Cloning and Embed features are turned off for the Team:
+As an example, in the GIF below you can see that Sending a Copy and Embedding features are turned off for the Team:

 If you have any further questions, send us an email at firstname.lastname@example.org